MobilityData/gtfs-validator/README.md

 ## via GitHub Actions - run the validator on any gtfs archive available on a public url

 ## TLDR;
 Fork this repository, open a PR on master within it, edit the file `.github/workflows/end_to_end.yml` following instructions on lines 5, 6, 21-26 and **push** on your PR branch.
+Name your branch from the agency/authority/publisher of the feed you are testing.
 You should now see the workflow `End to end / run-on-data` start automatically in your PR checks, running the validator on the dataset you just added.
 The validation report is collected as a run artifact in the Actions tab of your fork repository on GitHub.

 If the workflow run crashes or something doesn't look right in the validation report json file, **please see the [Contribute](#Contribute) section, we may be able to help!**